mattvinks/spark-labs/spark-scala.md

 <link rel='stylesheet' href='assets/css/main.css'/>

-Spark Labs
+Spark Labs - Scala
 ==========
 Welcome to Spark labs bundle.
+This is the Scala track.

 ## To Instructor
 Create a lab bundle as follows